damiankaplon/micros-appointment/security-micro/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

 ## Running the application in dev mode

-- In dev mode application requires to have mysql databse running at 'localhost:3306' and the database 'database-security' in it'.
-Checkout application.properties and Makefile
-- You can run your application in dev mode that enables live coding using:
+You can run your application in dev mode that enables live coding using:

 ```shell script
 ./mvnw compile quarkus:dev